Homebuyers Assistance Program

 What paperwork do I need to submit to be considered for the program?

 Once you find a property located within the UNPA Target Area, please contact UNPA.
-You will be instructed to submit an application, a signed copy of the accepted contract/purchase offer, your Good Faith Estimate and a mortgage commitment letter or "pre-approval letter".
+You will be instructed to submit an application.

 How long does the approval process take?
 When are funds received?